I have lots of clients who make me shake my head.

 What if it was you who had to give up your pay to placate a cheap person?

-Think about that before throwing around insults towards others in this exact position!
+Think about that before throwing insults toward others in this exact position!